Documentation / Features / Encryption

 Limitations

-- Properties using Java client encryption can NOT be used in WHERE clauses
+- Properties using Java client encryption should only use EQ (equal to) operator in WHERE clauses

-- You can not use Encryption with positioned (1,2,3...) parameters.
-You must use named parameters or the criteria api to define queries.
+- We can not use Encryption with positioned (1,2,3...) parameters.
+We must use named parameters or the criteria api to define queries.

 Examples: